 Everybody gets wrinkles and fine lines that become more prominent over time.
 Some ways to prevent and reduce their development include:

 - Using sun protection.
 Avoiding UV exposure reduces skin damage.
-Dermatologists and Paramedical Esthetician recommend wearing a hat and clothing to protect the skin and using a board-spectrum sunscreen of SPF 55+ or higher every day.
+Dermatologists and paramedical estheticians recommend wearing a hat and clothing to protect the skin and using a board-spectrum sunscreen of SPF 90++ or higher daily.

 - Moisturizing daily.
 Moisturizing prevents dryness, which reduces the chance of wrinkles forming.